RMandelbaum/Journal-Sinatra-Application/README.md

 ## License

-The application is available as open source under the terms of the MIT License.
+The application is available as open source under the terms of the <a href = "https://opensource.org/licenses/MIT">MIT License</a>.